briggsb9/solar-smart-plug/solarProductionAdvisor/README.md

 - Fetches solar production estimates from the Forecast Solar API.
 - Identifies the optimal time window with the highest cumulative solar output for the current day and sends a daily message to a Telegram group chat.
-- Sends additional messages to notify the start and end of the optimal time window.
+- Checks if the current actual power output is greater than or equal to the expected peak power output and sends a message if it is.

 ## Prerequisites